remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ### Adding a Lambda Function to Our Deployment

 Let's imagine we wanted to make a simple Lambda function that we can call from your web application to perform some kind of backend processing.
-For example, maybe it's just a simple email signup for for your newsletter.
+For example, maybe it's just a simple email sign-up for for your newsletter.

 First, we need the function itself.
 Lambda functions invoke a handler when called.
 Here is a very generic handler that just returns a response body.